Theatre at Westbury: History

-In 1954, Radio broadcaster Frank Ford and nightclub owner Lee Guber were returning home with their wives after attending a 1954 musical performance presented in a tent.
-After the two kept commenting on how they could improve on the show they had just seen, Ford's wife told them "Well, why don't you".
-They went ahead with the idea, leading the creation of Music Fair Enterprises, Inc. Together with Shelly Gross, a television news anchor who had become disenchanted with his profession, the three raised $100,000 to lease the Devon, Pennsylvania site of what they named the Valley Forge Music Fair, which brought in profits exceeding $50,000 in its inaugural season in 1955.
+In 1954, radio broadcaster Frank Ford and nightclub owner Lee Guber were returning home with their wives after attending a 1954 musical performance presented in a tent.
+After the two commented on how they could improve the show they had just seen, Ford's wife told them, "Well, why don't you".
+They went ahead with the idea, leading to the creation of Music Fair Enterprises, Inc. Together with Shelly Gross, a television news anchor who had become disenchanted with his profession, the three raised $100,000 to lease the Devon, Pennsylvania, site of what they named the Valley Forge Music Fair, which brought in profits exceeding $50,000 in its inaugural season in 1955.

-In 1956 they built a second facility at an abandoned lime pit in Jericho, New York, a Long Island suburb of New York City.
+In 1956, a second facility was built on a portion of the grounds of the L. Lordi Sand and Gravel pit in Westbury, New York.
+This industrial origin accounts for the theater's unique subterranean position within an otherwise level landscape.
+Furthermore, the food and beverage stores adjacent to the theater's entrance road originally served as the maintenance bays for the site's excavation fleet.

 They named it the Westbury Music Fair.
-The original facility was an uninsulated blue-and-beige striped tent erected in 1956 that could accommodate 1,850, one of many similar tent-based theaters that existed nationwide in the mid-1950s.
-The tent was erected for $120,000 at a central Nassau County location conveniently located near the Northern State Parkway and the Wantagh State Parkway, though it was also on an approach path for planes landing at what later became John F. Kennedy International Airport, with noise from jet engines of planes overhead occasionally drowning out performers.
+The original facility was an uninsulated blue-and-beige-striped tent erected in 1956 that could accommodate 1,850, one of many similar tent-based theaters that existed nationwide in the mid-1950s.
+The tent was erected for $120,000 at a central Nassau County location conveniently located near the Northern State Parkway and the Wantagh State Parkway, although it was also on an approach path for planes landing at what later became John F. Kennedy International Airport, with occasional noise from overhead engines of planes muffling performers.

-With Ford out of the picture, Gross and Guber constructed a theater on the site in 1966 that could fit 3,000 attendees.
+After Ford left, Gross and Guber constructed a theater on the site in 1966 that could fit 3,000 attendees.
 The new, permanent facility was a concrete building with carpeted floors and 3,000 metal director's chairs.
-Later, fully upholstered seats were installed.
+Soon, fully upholstered seats were installed.
 The facility was also climate controlled with heating and air conditioning.
-The building continued the theater in the round format used in the original tent, which offered clear and close views from all seats and a more intimate proximity to performers, while keeping down production costs as sets could be minimally designed.
+The building continued the theater-in-the-round format used in the original tent, which offered clear and close views from all seats and a more intimate proximity to performers, while keeping production costs down, as sets could be minimally designed.